bonitasoft/bonita-doc/md/documents.md

 #### Document maximum size setting

-By default, the maximum size of a document is 15Mb.
-You can reduce or increase this in your production environment by modifying the value of the `form.attachment.max.size` property in the `forms-config.properties` file of your tenant, and then restarting Bonita BPM.
+By default, the maximum size of a document is 25Mb.
+You can reduce or increase this in your production environment by modifying the value of the `form.attachment.max.size` property in the `console-config.properties` file of your tenant.
+For the V6 forms, you also need to change the `form.attachment.max.size` property of the `forms-config.properties` file.
+Those modifications will be applied after a server restart.
 The maximum document size cannot exceed the capacity of the database column.
 This value depends on your database.
 This setting applies to all processes in the tenant.
+This maximum document size will also depend of your web server configuration, it can't be more than the maximum post size of the web server.

 #### Document versioning in a process instance